Ecological succession: Mechanisms

-Seral communities
+Seral community

 A seral community is an intermediate stage found in an ecosystem advancing towards its climax community.
 In many cases more than one seral stage evolves until climax conditions are attained.
 A prisere is a collection of seres making up the development of an area from non-vegetated surfaces to a climax community.
 Depending on the substratum and climate, different seres are found.